Admissions

 A photo of themselves on the wall above their coats will make them feel valued.
 And encourage name recognition.

-• Our procedure would be for you to stay for a short period until the child becomes familiar with the surroundings, and then leave as quickly as possible.
+- Our procedure would be for you to stay for a brief period until the child becomes familiar with the surroundings, and then leave as quickly as possible.

 Children cannot play or learn successfully if they are anxious and unhappy.
 Our settling in procedures aim to help parents and children feel comfortable in the nursery and help to ensure that the child can benefit from their time at nursery, confident in the knowledge that their parents will return to collect them at the end of the session.